hadi-q/toronto-public-libraries-population/README.md

 -   `data/raw_data` contains the raw data as obtained from OpenDataToronto and StatCan.
 -   `data/analysis_data` contains the cleaned datasets that were constructed.
--   `other` contains sketches that were created to plan out the graphs and charts constructed.
+-   `other` contains sketches that were created to plan out the graphs and charts constructed as well as information on LLM usage.
 -   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
 -   `scripts` contains the R scripts used to simulate, download and clean data.

+## How to Run

+- Run ``scripts/00-simulate_data.R`` to simulate envisioned data
+- Run ``scripts/01-download_data.R`` to download raw data from opendatatoronto (data from StatCan downloaded separately from their website GUI)
+- Run scripts/02-data_cleaning.R to generate cleaned data (note: the script to clean StatCan data is not working as of 04/24/24; please use ``analysis_data_census.csv`` from ``data/analysis_data``)
+- Render outputs/paper/paper.qmd to generate the PDF of the paper

 ## Statement on LLM usage

-No LLMs were used in the making of this project.
+ChatGPT v3.5 was used to help generate code to extract and clean data.
+See full transcripts of prompts and responses in ``other/llm``.